EKechei/100-days-of-cloud-devops/Day 1/README.md

 # Project 01: Set Up a Basic AWS EC2 Instance and Deploy a Web Application

+📘 **Overview:**
+Setting up a basic AWS EC2 instance and deploying a web application is a fundamental skill in cloud computing and DevOps.
+It allows developers to host applications in a scalable and reliable environment, ensuring that applications are accessible over the internet.
+This use case provides an introduction to cloud infrastructure, demonstrating how to deploy and manage web applications in a cloud environment.

-🚀 **Goal:** Launch an Ubuntu EC2 instance and deploy a static web page using Apache.
+🚀 **Goal:** Launch an Ubuntu EC2 instance and deploy a simple web application using Apache.

 ---